jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

-After the above code executes, then if a message is received from 202-555-1212, it will be treated as a selection of an interview from the `dispatch` section of the [`twilio`] configuration.
-If the [SMS] user had been in the middle of an interview, the user will not be able to get back to the interview.
+After the above code executes, then if a message is received from 202-555-1212, it will be treated as a selection of an interview session from the `dispatch` section of the [`twilio`] configuration.
+If the [SMS] user had been in the middle of an interview session, the user will not be able to get back to the interview session.

-# <a name="storage"></a>Storing data
+# <a name="storage"></a>Storing Data

 ## <a name="redis"></a>With Redis

 If you do not know what a [Redis] server is, skip this section!

-The [background processes] feature of **docassemble** depends on a [Redis] server being available.
+The [background processes] feature of the Docassemble Framework depends on a [Redis] server being available.
 The server is also used to facilitate [live chat].

-Interview authors may want to make use of the [Redis] server for purposes of storing information across users of a particular interview, keeping usage statistics, or other purposes.
+Steward developers may want to make use of the [Redis] server for purposes of storing information across users of a particular interview, keeping usage statistics, or other purposes.